Performance and Complexity Analysis of Terahertz-Band MIMO Detection

 Table \ref{tab:flops_comparison_combined} extends this analysis by introducing the reduction percentage $P$, quantifying the reuse of \gls{qrd}s across subcarriers.
 Furthermore, Table \ref{tab:flops_comparison_combined} presents each detector's modified \gls{flops} expressions with a $P$ percent reduction.
 As $P$ increases, \gls{radd} and \gls{rmul} counts decrease proportionally.
 The \gls{sic} detector benefits from \gls{qrd} reuse, with its \gls{flops} scaling linearly by a factor of $(1 - P)$.
 In contrast, \gls{lord} experiences multiple reductions due to its multi-layered architecture, where each layer's \gls{flops} scale by $(1 - P)$, resulting in a more significant overall reduction compared to \gls{sic}.
-The combined effect of reducing both \gls{qrd} and WRD operations enhances \gls{ssd}'s computational efficiency, making it the most favorable detector under the proposed strategy.
+The reduction applied to \gls{qrd} similarly extends to the \gls{wrd}-based \gls{ssd}; however, since \gls{ssd} already requires fewer computations, the resulting complexity gains are even more pronounced, making it the most favorable detector under the proposed strategy.